About the 30 Day Meditation Challenge

 Challenges of developing Meditation habit

-Most of us have minds that are unsettled, restless and uncontrollable.
+Most of us have minds that are unsettled, restless, and uncontrollable.
 Minds that just don’t stop thinking.
-In the eastern tradition, the mind is compared to a drunken money which has been bitten by a scorpion, because of how unpredictable, and confused it is..
+In the eastern tradition, the mind is compared to the drunken monkey that has been bitten by a scorpion, because of how unpredictable, and confused it is.
 Lots of people start to meditate, only to declare that they are unable to do so.
 They think it’s pointless because, their mind keeps wandering and so they’re not really meditating – just wasting time.

 I can still remember the first time I considered cultivating a meditation habit.
 It took me a long time to start meditating because I just didn’t have the time.
 I had to find time to study, work, socialize and manage housework.
 Even though meditating only required 10-20 minutes, I found it hard to find the time.
 And I didn’t want it to take away from the things I absolutely had to do.

 Here’s what I realized after starting to meditate.
 You will always make back the time you spend meditating.
 Once I started meditating, I found that meditating actually reduced the amount of time I needed to spend on other activities.
 When I was stressed at work, or unable to solve a problem, I would meditate.
-A simple 5 minute meditation was enough to clear my head, and look at things with a different perspective
+A simple 5-minute meditation was enough to clear my head and look at things from a different perspective

 And research has proven this.
-Meditating makes your brain sharper, helps you focus more, and solve problems both more effectively, and creatively.
+Meditating makes your brain sharper, helps you focus more, and solves problems both more effectively, and creatively.

 Our minds wander 47% of the time.
 If meditation will help you focus, and reduce mind-wandering, imagine how much time you will actually save.